Software Engineer

 The abstraction makes the backend implementation opaque to the end user, leaving no visual differences between the scenes.

-Tau Reflection Generator is a utilty executable designed to act similarly to Unreal Engine's UnrealHeaderTool.
+Tau Reflection Generator is a utility executable designed to act similarly to Unreal Engine's UnrealHeaderTool.

-I wanted to improve on the parsing abilities of the tool, as UE's tool had very rudimentary sytnax parsing, so I used Clang's api to be able to accurately C++.
+I wanted to improve on the parsing abilities of the tool, as UE's tool had very rudimentary syntax parsing, so I used Clang's API to accurately parse C++.

 For fun I've been designing my own GPU.
 While I do have some experience with VHDL, I am mostly leaving the hardware side to a friend.

-I currently plan on emulting the GPU with GHDL and host it using a VirtualBox Device Module.
+I currently plan on emulating the GPU with GHDL and hosting it using a VirtualBox Device Module.

 As an intermediary I have been implementing the GPU in software.
 This is designed with conversion to hardware in mind.
 This version is currently able to be loaded into VirtualBox, with a UEFI Graphics Output Protocol driver that can be successfully loaded, and the Display Miniport Driver can be loaded into Windows 10.